-Although they’re both versatile skincare fan favorites, both ingredients serve different purposes in your routine, for example, adding one of the best hyaluronic acid serums is a sure-fire way to inject some hydration in thirsty skin.
+Although they’re both versatile skincare fan favorites, both ingredients serve different purposes for skin.
+You're probably already aware that adding one of the best hyaluronic acid serums is a reliable way to inject some hydration into thirsty skin.

 Hyaluronic acid: the ultimate hydrating agent

-First up is hyaluronic acid.
-It’s a polysaccharide that’s naturally found in our bodies, from the skin to the eyes, joints, and connective tissues.
-As a skincare ingredient, it’s best known for helping the skin retain moisture and making dull or dry complexions look and feel smoother and plumper.
+First up is hyaluronic acid, a polysaccharide that’s naturally found in our bodies, from the skin to the eyes, joints, and connective tissues.
+As a skincare ingredient specifically, though, it’s best known for helping the skin retain moisture and for making dull or dry complexions look and feel smoother and plumper.

 “The long, stringy sugar molecule absorbs water to form a gel that is useful for hydrating the epidermis, the outer layer of skin that we see in the mirror, and providing structure when injected into the dermis, the skin layer just beneath our epidermis,” says Dr. Brown.
 “Niacinamide can’t help hydrate our skin like hyaluronic acid.”

-Marie Reynolds, a skin and wellness expert who runs her signature skincare line and clinics from London, adds that hyaluronic acid ”can hold up to 1,000 times its molecular weight.”
+Skin and wellness expert Marie Reynolds adds that hyaluronic acid ”can hold up to 1,000 times its molecular weight.”
 It’s a no-nonsense humectant that soaks up moisture and keeps it there, resulting in a more hydrated and youthful complexion.

 Niacinamide: the jack-of-all-trades vitamin

-While hyaluronic acid is a true skincare specialist for hydration, niacinamide has a pretty extensive resume.
-“It is your Vitamin B3, jack-of-all-trades active ingredient that’s found to help with fortifying your skin barrier, regulating excess sebum for oily skin, and even brightening and evening skin tone,” according to the authors of Skincare Decoded, Victoria Fu and Gloria Lu.
+While hyaluronic acid is a skincare specialist in hydration, niacinamide has a pretty extensive resume.
+“It is your vitamin B3, jack-of-all-trades active ingredient that’s found to help with fortifying your skin barrier, regulating excess sebum for oily skin, and even brightening and evening skin tone,” according to authors of Skincare Decoded, Victoria Fu and Gloria Lu.